 The Knowles Law Firm | Omaha, Nebraska

-If you or a loved one have been injured in a pedestrian accident, do not hesitate to contact the experienced attorneys of the Knowles Law Firm.
+If you or a loved one have been injured in a pedestrian accident, do not hesitate to contact the team of experienced attorneys of the Knowles Law Firm.
 Our attorneys have years of experience in handling pedestrian accidents and have noted the increase in the number of pedestrians on our city streets.
 This encourages all of us to take advantage of the weather and promote a healthier way of life.
 We should not be punished for choosing to walk rather than drive.
 The more often drivers are held accountable for their actions, the fewer pedestrian accidents will occur on our roadways.
-Contact our Omaha, Nebraska office today for your initial free consultation.
+Contact our Omaha, Nebraska law offices today for your initial free consultation.